OliverPage/TaserKart/README.md

 # TaserKart

-Mario Kart but if your character gets hit you are electricuted
+Mario Kart but if your character gets hit, you get electricuted

 ### Plan